ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch13-menu-ui.md

 function `load_image()` and binary files with the function `load_file()`.
 Both images and files are loaded asynchronously and may return errors.
 This means we will have to call `await` and `unwrap()` to get the files.
-If we can't load the files needed to display the main menu we can just exit the program immediately.
+If we can't load the files needed to display the main menu, we can just exit the program immediately.

 ```rust